jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 As a result of our opioid and other drug addiction crisis, almost 100,000 people have died from drug overdoses in the past 12 months alone[^overdose_2020]

-Expanding our perspective globally, in that same year mental and substance use disorders recently constituted 10.4% of the global burden of disease and were the leading cause of years lived with disability among all disease groups[^global_burden].
+Expanding our perspective globally, in any typical year, mental illness constitute more than 10 of the global burden of disease and are the leading cause of years lived with disability among all disease groups[^global_burden].

 We all likely know someone who is struggling with a substance use disorder or other serious, often debilitating, mental illness.
 We are all touched in some way by this mental health crisis.
 Unfortunately, although these numbers are tragic, they may not be that surprising to you.